PS-Wizard/Rusty/notes.md

 ==NOTE== Although the struct maybe public, the fields of it are still private.
 Whereas, if enums are made public, all their variants are also public.

+---

+# Iterators:

+Iterators provide a way to loop over a data type. **Iterators are lazy**, that means that they initialize or idk what but they do their thing lazily, only when called.